ugyanakkor/angular-hatchery-15/README.md

 ## Running end-to-end tests

 Run `yarn cypress:open` to run a specific test for development purposes.\
-Run `cypress:run` to execute the end-to-end tests.
+Run `yarn cypress:run` to execute the end-to-end tests.